Alaska Treble Makers Irish Dance

 What’s the registration fee for?

-The one-time $25 registration fee covers one class t-shirt (Alaska Treble Makers) and one pair of Irish poodle socks for each dancer.
+The one-time $35 registration fee covers one class t-shirt, a pair of fun socks, and gives you access to extra rehearsals, discounted extra classes, and discounted used shoes.
 Dancers who continue in the program will never have to pay a registration fee again.
-Additional t-shirts and socks are available for purchase through Colleen.
-You may also find/purchase additional Irish poodle socks online.
+Additional t-shirts, duffle bags and Irish Dance socks are available for purchase through the studio.

 Irish Poodle Socks: